angela-goncalves/chritmas-advency/README.md

 ## Day 16:

-lets create a button to generate random gifts
+Let's create a button to generate random gifts

 ## Day 17:

-Add the price of each gift
+We want to know how much we're gonna spend on each gift so, let's have the price.

+## Day 18:

+Now we need to know how much we're gonna spend on all gifts.

+## Day 19:

+We want to the

+## Day 20:

+## Day 21: